The land of silk and money

 Valencia Silk Exchange (Lonja de la Seda)

 I love the design of this room, where something that could be huge and cavernous actually feels quite intimate.
-I’m assuming this was intentional and was partly so people could trade one-on-one and do quite negotiations without everyone hearing.
+I’m assuming this was intentional and was partly so people could trade one-on-one and do quiet negotiations without everyone hearing.

 Valencia Silk Exchange (Lonja de la Seda)